DanilKuprin1/Crypto-Trading-Bot/README.md

-# This project includes several bots that implement different trading strategies
+# This project implements a trading crypto bot whose settings are set by Config.py.